-"Production of waste cooking oil-based biodiesel for use as fuel"
+"Production of biodiesel based on waste oils and/or waste fats from biogenic origin for use as fuel"

 I. SOURCE AND APPLICABILITY

 Source

 This methodology is based on the project activity "BIOLUX Benji Biodiesel Beijing Project", proposed by BIOLUX Benji Energy and Recycling Co.
 Ltd, whose baseline and monitoring methodology and project design document were prepared by Clemens Plöchl Carbon Consulting.